-14. The requirements of Bankruptcy Rules 6003 and 6004(a) are satisfied by the contents of the Motion.
+15. The requirements of Bankruptcy Rules 6003 and 6004(a) are satisfied by waived, and the terms and conditions of this Interim Order shall be effective and enforceable immediately upon its entry.

-15. Any Bankruptcy Rule (including, but not limited to, Bankruptcy Rule 6004(h)) or Local Rule that might otherwise delay the effectiveness of this Final Order is hereby waived, and the terms and conditions of this Final Order shall be effective and enforceable immediately upon its entry.
+16. Any Bankruptcy Rule (including, but not limited to, Bankruptcy Rule appropriate to implement the terms of this Interim Order.

+6004(h)) or Local Rule that might otherwise delay the effectiveness of this Interim Order is hereby arising from or related to the implementation, interpretation, and enforcement of this Interim

-16. The Debtors are authorized to take all such actions as are necessary or appropriate to implement the terms of this Final Order.
+17. The Debtors are authorized to take all such actions as are necessary or

-17. The Court shall retain exclusive jurisdiction to hear and determine all matters arising from or related to the implementation, interpretation, and enforcement of this Final Order.
+The Court shall retain exclusive jurisdiction to hear and determine all matters

+Order.